R0NC0L4/TurtlebotConveyor/README.md

 ## Moving the servos

-First, you must create some Daisy Chain because the OpenCR board has only three TTL ports (see more [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
-You can connect the board and motors using Cable-X4P.
+To begin, you will need to create a Daisy Chain since the OpenCR board only has three TTL ports (you can learn more about this [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
+You can connect the board and motors using a Cable-X4P.
+Additionally, the joints and motors will need an additional power supply.
+Next, you can connect the Li-Po battery to the OpenCR.

 <img title="" src="img/chain.png" alt="chain.png" data-align="center">